You have a constitutional right to possess firearms under the Washington State Constitution and the U.S. Constitution.

-The most common restriction is being convicted of a crime.
+The most common restriction is your criminal record.

-Unlike some states, you don't get your rights back after a certain number of years.
+Unlike some states, you do not get your rights back after a certain number of years following your conviction of a crime.
 You lost your right to possess firearms permanently.

 Fortunately, you can file a petition to restore your firearm rights in Washington.
 Whether you can restore your rights depends mainly on two factors: